api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 The `startTimestamp` and `endTimestamp` form an update allowance period.
 Only during this period the auction winner is able to update data feeds.
-Searchers are required to supply these parameters in the bid topic to prevent confusion and to help resolve potential disputes.
+Searchers are required to supply these parameters in the bid topic to prevent confusion and to help resolve potential disputes retrospectively.

 :::

 ### Bid details

-The details have the following convention:
+The bid details have the following convention:

 ```js
 ethers.utils.defaultAbiCoder.encode(